Jamesway/gae-secretstore-php71/README.md

 }
 ```

-Add your secrets to Google Cloud Datastore
+Create a Google Cloud Datastore entity to store your secrets

 ## Usage